 The District continues to add additional staff and student support in the areas of social-emotional learning and academic intervention.
 The data also indicated that the District needed to continue to work on math skills across the District.
-The District MTSS Team has created structures for curriculum and intervention implementation at Tiers 1 and 2, and the MTSS Team will create structures for Tier 3 during the 24-25 school year.
-The District SEL Team has adopted an SEL screener and Tier 1 curriculum, and schoolwide teams will need to create Tier 1 essential practices for SEL and behavior during the 24-25 school year.
+The District MTSS Team has created structures for curriculum and intervention implementation at Tiers 1 and 2, and the district will implement Tier 2 structures and process in grades K-12 during the 25-26 school year.
+The MTSS Team will create structures for Tier 3 during the 25-26 school year.
+The District SEL Team has adopted an SEL screener and Tier 1 curriculum, and schoolwide teams will continue to create and implement Tier 1 essential practices for SEL and behavior during the 25-26 school year.